 The key link here looks like this:

-To get your coordinates you can use the geocoding tools for Excel discussed across a few articles previously.
+To get your coordinates you can use the geocoding tools for Excel discussed in a few articles previously.
 You can do it for free by using Bing or Nominatim if they are not provided directly.

 An example cell with the coordinates prepared for the Google Street View permalink format should look like this: